baylonp/NetworkSecurity_WPA2_Enterprise_Attacks/README.md

 The Freeradius server was setup in a way that the clients connecting to the router needed credentials and the server provided a certificate instead.
 This is the basis for the **PEAP-MSCHAPv2 authentication scheme**.

-After having installed the freeradius server with: '$ sudo apt-get install freeradius' we needed to enable the specific freeradius module for PEAP-MSCHAPv2 authentication mechanism.
+After having installed the freeradius server with: '**$ sudo apt-get install freeradius**' we needed to enable the specific freeradius module for PEAP-MSCHAPv2 authentication mechanism.

 The configuration file is at: **/etc/freeradius/3.0/sites-enabled/default** and we make sure the module has the lines  **AUth-Type MS-CHAP { mschap}**  uncommented.
 We do this both for the Authenticate{} and the Authorize{} section.

+At this point some users are needed to be in the **/etc/freeradius/3.0/users**.
+We added a user named **Bob** with its password being **hello** with the string **"bob" Cleartext-Password := "hello"**.

+Notice that we didn’t apply any hashing techniques to the password so that the cracking process would be easier.
+In reality, hash+salt should be the preferred way to store the passwords.